Virtua Insanity, or How I Feel About 3D Fighters As A Newcomer

 • Your Sunset - Tekken Tag Tournament 2 - Taku Inoue

 I don't have much I want for the future, outside of a Virtua Fighter collection and a proper VF x Tekken crossover game a la Fighters Megamix, as unrealistic as that would be at this point.
 I'm also very adamant with the fact that I'd like my Virtua Fighter 6 to not have any of the ethical issues that plagued SNK's City of the Wolves, even if that may be just as unrealistic.
 I'm going to put more time into all of the games I mentioned, and I'd love to catalogue these experiences as well, but in the meantime I do implore you to try out Virtua Fighter if for no reason other than to pay respects... and that base level 5 REVO is like, 20 bucks.
-Can't beat that value.

 SOURCES: